 Caregivers in California are often the victims of wage and hour violations.
-If you were employed as a live-in caregiver in a private home or caregiver in an assisted living facility – (otherwise known as (residential care facility for the elderly, RCFE or nursing home) – you may be entitled to thousands of dollars for employment law violations.
+If you were employed as a live-in caregiver in a private home or caregiver in an assisted living facility – (otherwise known as (residential care facility for the elderly, RCFE, or nursing home) – you may be entitled to thousands of dollars for employment law violations.
 Caregivers are often paid less than minimum wage, denied pay for sleep time, deprived of overtime compensation, provided with inaccurate wage statements, or in extreme cases are compensated with only room & board, all of which are violations of California Labor Law.
 In fact, many live-in caregivers are surprised to learn they have $100,000+ claims.
-To find out whether you have been fairly compensated as a caregiver in a private home or assisted living facility call our employment law attorney at (916) 596-1018 for a free phone consultation.
+To find out whether you have been fairly compensated as a caregiver in a private home or assisted living facility call our employment law attorney for a consultation.

 You May Have A Claim if You…

-- work 24 hour shifts
+- work 24-hour shifts